Sudhir-Dharan/MAITRI/README.md

 * Test & Secure: Use QA and SecOps agents to ensure quality and security.
 * Deploy & Monitor: Allow SRE agents to manage releases and production environments.

-All of this is governed through the SAARATHI (Strategic Approval and Audited Reasoning Authority with Thresholded Human Interface) Console, a sophisticated Human-in-the-Loop (HITL) interface that provides the transparency, auditable control, and security that enterprises demand.
+All of this is governed through the SAARATHI (Strategic Approval and Audited Reasoning Authority with Thresholded Human Interface) Console, a sophisticated Human-on-the-Loop (HOTL) interface that provides the transparency, auditable control, and security that enterprises demand.
 Welcome to the future of software development.

 ## Demo